satra/NiPyPe-Paper/nipype_paper.rst

 preprocessing.connect(realign, "realigned\_files", smooth, "in\_files")

-A modelling Workflow is constructed in an analogous manner, by first defining Nodes fro model design, model estimation and contrast estimation.
+A modelling Workflow is constructed in an analogous manner, by first defining Nodes from model design, model estimation and contrast estimation.
 We again use SPM Interfaces for this purpose.
 However, NiPyPe adds an extra abstraction Interface for model specification whose output can be used to create models in different packages (e.g., SPM,